UbiCastTeam/miris-manager-client/README.md

 ## Requirements

-git
+* python >= 3.9 (download the latest stable release from https://www.python.org/downloads/)
-python >= 3.9 (download the latest stable release from https://www.python.org/downloads/)
+* python3-requests >= 2.30

 ## Important

 For production use, it is recommended to use the branch named "stable".
-The "master" branch is used for development.
+The "main" branch is used for development.

 ## Client class instantiation